kubernetes/website/docs/tutorials/federation/set-up-cluster-federation-kubefed.md

 * TOC
 {:toc}

-Kubernetes version 1.5 includes a new command line tool called `kubefed` to help you administrate your federated clusters.
+Kubernetes version 1.5 and above includes a new command line tool called `kubefed` to help you administrate your federated clusters.
 `kubefed` helps you to deploy a new Kubernetes cluster federation control plane, and to add clusters to or remove clusters from an